Pignuuu/Pignuuu.com/README.md

 # Pignuuu

-This website mainly used for custom redirect links custom Minecraft ip **(play.marvellian.com)** and serves as a landing page.
+This website mainly used as a landing page.

 ---